kahunacohen/real-world-fp/README.md

 We'll implement a typical programming task in a an object-oriented, procedural style and then transform it to a functional style and continue the refactor in later posts.

-Let's imagine we have data in JSON representing employees.
-For now, we'll fetch it from a file. `employees.json`:
+Let's imagine we have data in a JSON file:

 ```json
 [